aduggleby/dragon/proj/SecurityServer/README.md

             new Identity.Redis.UserStore<AppMember>(new RedisUserStore<Identity.Redis.IdentityUser>(connectionMultiplexer), connectionMultiplexer),

-* Follow the README's in the respective projects for additional specific insructions
+* Follow the README's in the respective projects for additional specific instructions

 Usage